slateci/slateci.github.io/_posts/2020-09-17-jupyterlab-and-osg-condor-pool.md

 </p>
 </details>
+<strong>Snapshot:</strong>
 <img src="/img/posts/jupyter-osg-pb-q.png">

+#### Checking Job Status

 The time it would take for your jobs to finish depends on resource availability within the pool and the processing time your jobs need.
-To check the status of your job submission, you can run the command `condor_q` from the terminal to see your jobs that are pending, running or done, as you can see in this output example:
+To check the status of your job submission, you can run the command `condor_q` from the terminal to see your jobs that are pending, running or done, as you can see in the below output example.
+The command might take a moment before it prints the output, especially when submitting a large number of jobs.

 	OWNER  BATCH_NAME    SUBMITTED   DONE   RUN    IDLE  TOTAL JOB_IDS jovyan ID: 4        9/18 02:43    825     14    161   1000 4.132-952